thatstoasty/prism/README.md

-# prism
+# Prism

 A Budding CLI Library!
-Using this as a way to learn Mojo and to better understand CLI tooling development.

 Inspired by: `Cobra`!

 ## Usage

 WIP: Documentation, but you should be able to figure out how to use the library by looking at the examples and referencing the Cobra documentation.
-The `external` directory is only for the examples at the moment, so you should be able to build the package by running `mojo package prism`.
+You should be able to build the package by running `mojo package prism -I .`.

 ## Examples